Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 David believes that our Trust is uniquely placed to make a difference.
 The diversity within TSAT is a real strength that encourages a rich culture of growth through innovation.

-Julia is responsible for the strategic, financial and operational management of the Trust
+Julia is Deputy CEO for the Trust with responsible for the strategic, governance, financial and operational management.

-Julia has over 20 years’ experience of working with Trusts to improve governance and financial controls.
-Her roles have included Chair of Finance for Hospice UK, Chief Executive of an Independent Trustee company and she led finance at a Children’s Hospice.
+Julia has over 10 years experience in education and over 30 years’ experience of developing Trusts to improve governance and financial controls.
+Her roles have included Chief Executive of an Independent Trustee company, Chair of Finance for Hospice UK and a Trustee at Weston Park Cancer Care.
 She is a Fellow of the Institute of Chartered accountants England and Wales (ICAEW) and has worked at PwC and BDO.

 Martin Finch - Director of Primary Education